lostsource/walt/README.md

 Put all files from the archive in a directory, e.g. `C:\Program Files\BuildJS` and add the directory to your `PATH` environment variable.

-You can either install BuildJS's dependencies globally or in the installation directory (recommended).
-In the installation directory execute the following
+Change to the installation directory and execute the command
-commands:

-    npm install underscore
-    npm install underscore.string
+    node.exe setup.js

+Dependencies will now be installed.
+Note that currently this command requires `git` to be installed because a dependency is not yet available in the npm registry.

 That's it!
 Log out and in again for the `PATH` changes to take effect.
 Executing `buildjs` (or `buildjs.bat`) should now display the command line options.